andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-23-gelfands-algebra-chunk-14-polynomial-division-all-the-gory-details.md

 ## A Quick Note - Monomial Degrees
 This concept actually is a very simple one (unlike some _seemingly_ simple concepts which in fact turn out to be nebulously nightmarish.)

-It is however, a _fundamental_ one, hence why I pulled it out.
+It is however, a _fundamental_ one, hence why I've chosen to highlight it.
 Why fundamental?
-Because in order to bootstrap your mind into the next set of chunks, you need to be able to snap your fingers at any time and point to the degree of a given monoial.
-Here's what it is, in textual form first (from Gelfand pp 61):
+Because in order to bootstrap your mind into the next set of chunks, you'll need to be able to snap your fingers at any time and point to the degree of a given monomial (and thence the entire polynomial to which it belongs).

+So what is the degree of of a monomial?
+Here it is, in textual form first (from Gelfand pp 61):

-"If a polynomial contains only one variable, its standard form consists of its monomials written in order of decreasing degrees.
+ > "If a polynomial contains only one variable, it's standard form consists of it's monomials written in order of decreasing degrees.
 The monomial having the highest degree is called the 'first monomial'.
-Its degree is called the 'degree of the polynomial."
+It's degree is called the 'degree of the polynomial."

-Now lets break this into pieces and show it visually
+Now let's break this into pieces and show it visually

 1. "... a polynomial contains _only one variable_..." - i.e. "$x$".
 That means $2x^2 + 3x - 3$ meets this criteria, as does $b^{300}$ but $a^2 + 2ab - 3$ doesn't

 2. "_Standard_ Form" - We discussed this at length in [Chunk 8 - 'Nomials](https://andrewharmellaw.github.io/2017/01/10/gelfands-algebra-chun-8-nomials).
 I added at the time that it was nice to order things decreasing by degree.
 That'll be helpful in the next step.
-This also means that while $3x - 3 + 2x^2$ and $2x^2 + 3x - 3$ are equivalent, only the latter is in Standard Form.
+This also means that while $3x - 3 + 2x^2$ and $2x^2 + 3x - 3$ are equivalent, but only the latter is in Standard Form.

 3. "The monomial having the highest degree is called the '_first_ monomial'" - See the reason for ordering?
 It will literally be the first monomial in your polynomial if you've done this.
 Therefore in $2x^2 + 3x - 3$ the first monomial is $2x^2$, and in $b^{300}$ the first monomial is $b^{300}$

 4. "It's degree (the first monomial) is called the 'degree of the polynomial'" - That means that in $2x^2 + 3x - 3$ the degree is $2$, and in $b^{300}$ the degree is $300$

-### Subtlety - Constants
+### A First Subtlety - Constants
 What if there are no variables?
 (N.b. this is just equivalent to a polynomial where all variables have co-efficients of value $0$)  In these circumstances, your degree is $0$ too.

 Remember

 $$3 = 3x^0 = 3 \times 1 = 3$$

-### Subtlety - Undefined Degrees
+### A Second Subtlety - Undefined Degrees
 What about monomials with zero-co-efficients?
 (I.e. with a co-efficient of $0$).
 These monomials are ignored, and their degrees (the monomials) are "undefined" (which means you may then fall back on the degree of a constant)

 Extending the example we just saw